leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 ## Author profile

 You'll find author profile configurations in `Site Author` block in `_config.yml`.
-Icons here are provide by [Font Awesome](https://fontawesome.com/), feel free to explore their website to find the class name of the logo to any service.
+Icons here are provided by [Font Awesome](https://fontawesome.com/), feel free to explore their website to find the class name of the logo to any service.

 *Example for this blog:*
 ```yml